Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

       wienerdog.
       SPORTS.
 ## Blank space rule:
-  There are an adjusteble amount of blank lines before a section (default are 1 blank line)
+  There are an adjusteble amount of blank lines before a section (default is 1 blank line)
   ex:

  	  asdaskdla